Black Givenchy dress of Audrey Hepburn: Reception

 The dress is cited as one of the most iconic of the 20th century and film history.
 It has been described as "perhaps the most famous little black dress of all time" and exerted a major influence on fashion itself by quickly popularizing the little black dress.

 In a survey conducted in 2010 by LOVEFiLM, Hepburn's little black dress was chosen as the best dress ever worn by a woman in a film.
 In this respect, Helen Cowley, publisher of LOVEFiLM, declared that "Audrey Hepburn has truly made that little black dress a fashion staple which has stood the test of time despite competition from some of the most stylish females around."
 Hepburn's white dress and hat worn in My Fair Lady was voted sixth.

 Hepburn's little black dress (LBD) has been copied and parodied numerous times in other works worldwide, such as Natalie Portman in a 2006 Harper’s Bazaar cover shoot and Lee Ji-eun in Hotel del Luna.

+Modern Ethical Impact

+Although the original design Givenchy created remains an exclusive luxury item, its popularity helped make the “little black dress” or “LBD” something all people across the globe can wear and enjoy.
+This raises ethical questions about the gap between the realities of modern garment industry and the high value of designer fashion pieces.

+In modern society, the “Givenchy look” continues to influence how many brands market the fashion to consumers, emphasizing the contrast between high end couture and mass market consumerism.

+The dress remains a benchmark for fashion ethics and value, often used to show Givenchy’s lasting influence.